 You should consider the risks of driving a car or riding a motorcycle in Vietnam, particularly if you are unfamiliar with local conditions.
-If you are involved in an accident, you may be required to make large compensation payments.
+If you are involved in an accident, whether or not you are at fault, you could face criminal charges and may be required to make large compensation payments to the injured person.

 For further advice, see our road travel page.

 Boats, hydrofoils and ferries in Vietnam may not meet Australian safety standards.
 Accidents on waterways do occur and there have been a number of fatalities resulting from vessels sinking, for example, in Ha Long Bay.
-Whenever considering traveling by boat, you should ask tour operators about the safety record and emergency procedures, as well as ensure there is adequate safety equipment such as life vests on board.
+Whenever considering travelling by boat, you should ask tour operators about the safety record and emergency procedures, and ensure there is adequate safety equipment such as life vests on board.